rails/rails/guides/source/routing.md

 edit_user GET    /users/:id/edit(.:format) users#edit
 ```

+The route name (`new_user` above for example) can be considered the base for deriving route helpers.
+For example to get the name of a route helper, add the suffix “_path” or “_url” to the route name(`new_user_path` for example).

 You can also use the `--expanded` option to turn on the expanded table formatting mode.

 ```bash